MicrosoftDocs/microsoft-365-docs/microsoft-365/archive/archive-pricing.md

 - The active tenant storage quota, measured in terabytes (TB)

-- The active storage i.e. volume of standard storage currently in use, in terabytes (TB)
+- The active storage—that is, the volume of standard storage currently in use, in terabytes (TB)

 - The average archive storage expected to be consumed annually, in terabytes (TB)